 Devil’s Lake State Park and Ice Age Trail Segment – Baraboo, Wisconsin

 For other scenic hikes on the Ice Age Trail, be sure to check out the Devil’s Lake segment, passing through Devil’s Lake State Park in Baraboo, WI, just a half hour north of Madison.
-Read more in my blog post linked below:
+Read more in my recent article: Experience Baraboo, Wisconsin’s Beautiful Scenery | Devil’s Lake State Park.

 Enjoy your hike on the beautiful Blue Spring Lake Segment of the Ice Age National Scenic Trail!